Our People

 Undergraduate Research

-Olivia is a freshman studying chemical biology and biochemistry.
+Olivia is a sophomore studying chemical biology and biochemistry.
 She is from Castle Rock, Colorado, but has lived all over including Texas, California, London, and Abu Dhabi!
 Her research interest include chemistry, neuroscience, dance, and biology.
 Outside the lab she enjoys participating in Purdue Color Guard, reading, and spending time with her dogs.

 Jazmin Mule